-- if offer vs. serve is offered, - how many different entrees are offered,
+- if offer vs. serve is offered,

+- how many different entrees are offered,

-- if á la carte food items are sold, - if most of the food items are self-serve
+- if á la carte food items are sold,

+- if most of the food items are self-serve
-Are you satisfied with the production of each school, or do you think they could do better?

 The numbers could be higher especially at the high school depending on the number of students available to eat at school.